CheesecakeLabs/codingdojo/challenges/2019-05-10-fizzbuzz/README.md

 `"FizzBuzz"` or the string representation of the number, depending on which of the cases the number falls into.

 We implement this by having a function defined multiple times with [guards clauses](https://hexdocs.pm/elixir/master/guards.html) to define which one will be used.
-The first matching patter will be used, so we define the most specific first:
+The first matching pattern will be used, so we define the most specific first:

 ```elixir
   def fizz_buzz(i) when rem(i, 3) == 0 and rem(i, 5) == 0, do: "FizzBuzz"